Thomblin/xml_schema_generator/README.md

 [<img alt="build status" src="https://img.shields.io/github/actions/workflow/status/Thomblin/xml_schema_generator/rust.yml?branch=main&style=for-the-badge" height="20">](https://github.com/thomblin/xml_schema_generator/actions?query=branch%3Amain)

-A collection of helper functions to read a given XML string or stream using quick_xml and generating a Struct (as String) that you can use in your Rust program to serialize or deserialize XML of the same format
+Library and Binary to convert a given XML input using quick_xml to generate a Struct (as String or file) that you can use in your Rust program to serialize or deserialize XML of the same format

 You can add this dependency with: